EashwariS-1109/eashwarisamant_portfolio/childmortality.md

 ND, 22 M
 Speaking about the iterated sketches -
 *"The first graphical one is really bold and kind of scarred me a little bit.
-As for the treemap, I would still need explanation on how the boz sizes and color saturation is being defined.
+As for the treemap, I would still need explanation on how the box sizes and color saturation is being defined.
 It's not exactly clear at the moment"*

 MK, Age unknown, F
 Speaking about the iterated sketches -